What a Thanksgiving dinner we had last night!

 - 1/4 cup slivered almonds

-- Melt 1/2 tbsp coconut oil in a large saucepan over medium heat.
+- Melt 1/2 tablespoon coconut oil in a large saucepan over medium heat.
 Add onions and saute until very tender and caramelized, about 25 minutes.
 Transfer onions to large bowl.

-- Melt remaining 1/2 tbsp coconut oil in the same pot over medium-high heat.
+- Melt remaining 1/2 tablespoon coconut oil in the same pot over medium-high heat.
 Add celery, mushrooms, and half of the thyme.
 Saute until mushrooms are deep brown, about 12 minutes.